 Apple News (Free)

 Apple News may be the secret weapon of the Apple Watch for news junkies.
 The service, which you set up on your iPhone, can aggregate news from a variety of sources and subjects and give you all the breaking news alerts you can handle.
 On your Apple Watch, they'll land right there on that big old Modular complication in the center.
 You'll always have the latest news - in whatever you're interested in - at a glance.

 Carrot Weather ($4.99)

 There's no one doing more interesting things with weather complications than Carrot, especially if you're a premium subscriber.
 You can customize your complication to show you the weather however you want it.
 Plus, you get two different complications, a small and large, that can display different information.
 If you need more, you can download the Carrot Fit app and turn its complication into yet another weather complication.

 Everyone wants to quickly look down and their wrist and see what they have planned for the day, so any sort of calendar complication is a good choice.
-There's Fantastical's complication, there's Apple's complication and the very stylish Timepage calendar complication from Moleskin.

 Travel a lot and don't want to have to pull out your phone to search for simple phrases in other languages all the time?
 The iTranslate complication automatically senses what country you're in and will rotate a series of simple phrases in that language for you to fire off.
 Buenas noches!